yubrajbhandari923/quiz-app/README.md

       - Parent_set `Foreign key with itself`
       - Owner `Foreign Key with User Model`
       - per_question_time `in seconds, seperated wih comma if for competition and consecutive group get different time for each question, first one will be appiled for a test `
+      - display_all_question_at_once `Applicable only for Test, if true then time per question will be multiplied with no. of questions and total time will be given to solve the set.`
   + **`Question`**
     - set_id
     - Question_text